smallhelm/less-to-js/README.md

 ```sh
 $ sudo npm install -g less-to-js
 ```
-simply run it with a file path globs that you want to compile
+simply run it with file path globs that you want to compile
 ```sh
 $ less-to-js src/**/*.css src/**/*.less
 ```